TradeLogDEV/TradeLog/README.md

 Your trading data is stored locally on your computer using a local database.
 TradeLog does not require a cloud account or hosted database to use the application.

-Your trading data belongs to you.
+**Your trading data stays on your computer and remains under your control.**

 ---